zoetyu/workshop-ws-04-24-chrome-extension/README.md

 A chrome extension is a simple and fun way to spruce up your browsing experience, which is where most of us spend our lives, so why not make it yours.
 It is also the perfect platform for certain projects, the most obvious ones being those that change how we interact with websites or entertainment ones where in-browser is just the right medium.

-# Setup
+# Setup :star:

-You can fork this repo to get started.
+:fork_and_knife: You can fork this repo to get started.
 It doesn't contain any functional code, but it does include the images that we'll refer to, a ```.gitignore``` file, and the quotes.

 ![](img/docFlow.png)